atom-retros/atomcms/README.md

   [Bootstrap docs](https://getbootstrap.com/docs/5.0/getting-started/introduction/).
   - Vanilla CMS or something else

+Laravel was chosen as its backend, due to it being robust and battle tested "in the real world" on top up that it has a huge community to back it, with tons of free (& paid) learning resources and its solid documentation that other CMS' normally lack.
+Combine those things together and you'll be able to build anything you want even as a beginner, you dont need to be a PHP expert or a frontend master to work with Atom CMS!

 If you are new to Laravel, then there's luckily tons of resources online to help you learn it.
-One of the best options is those two video courses.
+One of the best options (if you ask me) is those two video courses.
 - https://laracasts.com/series/laravel-8-from-scratch
 - https://laracasts.com/series/whats-new-in-laravel-9

+Laracasts is an official learning platform for Laravel, so do not worry if you take the time to watch the courses, you'll be taught some of the best practises by some of the best people to get taught by.

 ## Why was Atom CMS made?
-Atom CMS was made to bring the retro community a variation to the CMS options out there.
-With its built in theme system, it becomes a breeze to brew up a new layout in no time, leaving room to either customise your hotel further, or simply contribute to the community by bringing new and exciting themes.
+Atom CMS was made to bring the retro community a modern and robust CMS, using industry approved technologies which is easy to understand and to work with.
+Atom CMS was also made to bring a variation to the CMS options available to the retro community.
+With Atoms built in theme system, it becomes a breeze to brew up a new layout in no time, leaving room to either customise your hotel further, or simply contribute to the community by bringing new and exciting themes.

-Laravel was chosen as its backend, due to it being robust and battle tested "in the real world" on top up that it has a huge community to back it, with tons of free (& paid) learning resources and its solid documentation that other CMS' normally lack.
-Combine those things together and you'll be able to build anything you want even as a beginner, you dont need to be a PHP expert or a frontend master to work with Atom CMS!

 ## Coming from another cms?
+Are you coming from another CMS, but want to switch to Atom, then fear no more.
 Atom CMS has a built in option to rename colliding table names and drop matching foreign keys.

+*It's however recommended to do a proper cleanup yourself by removing old and unused tables yourself, rather than letting the CMS handle it.
+As otherwise it can lead to unexpected errors or behaviour.*

-For example if you're changing from Cosmic CMS and you know beforehand that your database contains similar table names, all you have to do is changing the ``RENAME_COLLIDING_TABLES=false`` to ``RENAME_COLLIDING_TABLES=true`` inside of the ``.env`` file.
+For example if you're changing from eg.Cosmic CMS and you know beforehand that your database contains similar table names, you can have Atom automatically solve colliding table names, which would otherwise give errors, by changing the following: ``RENAME_COLLIDING_TABLES=false`` to ``RENAME_COLLIDING_TABLES=true`` inside of the ``.env`` file.

 ## Setup guide
-To install Atom CMS you'll need to do the following:
+To install Atom CMS you'll need install and do the following:
 - PHP 8.1 or above [PHP Downloads](https://www.php.net/downloads.php)
 - Composer v2 [Composer Download](https://getcomposer.org/download/)
 - NPM (LTS) [Node Download](https://nodejs.org/en/download/)